Logiqx/gps-details/docs/chipsets/airoha/devices.md

 #### Garmin

 The availability of all systems + multi-band is due to the Airoha AG3335M.

-The AG3335MN and AG3352 chipsets do not support multi-band, thus not used in watches supporting multi-band.
+The AG3335MN and AG3352 chipsets do not support multi-band, thus cannot be used in watches supporting multi-band.

+AG3335MN is likely to have been used in the non multi-band watches released in 2022:

-- The fēnix 7X Solar was released in Jan 2022 and uses the AG3335MN, confirmed by the F Tipi [teardown](http://www.f-blog.info/garmin-fenix-7x-solar-teardown-non-destructive/).
+- fēnix 7X Solar was released in Jan 2022 and uses the AG3335MN, confirmed by the F Tipi [teardown](http://www.f-blog.info/garmin-fenix-7x-solar-teardown-non-destructive/).
-- The AG3335MN is likely to have been used in other non multi-band Garmin watches released in 2022.
+- Venu Sq 2 was released in Sep 2022 and uses the AG3335MN, confirmed by the CC [teardown](https://fccid.io/IPH-A4390/Internal-Photos/Internal-Photos-5919160).

-The Garmin watches since 2023 could be using either the AG3335MN or AG3352, which will hopefully be confirmed by a disassembly / teardown.
+The Garmin watches since 2023 could be using either the AG3335MN or AG3352, but this is yet to be confirmed.